randerzander/HiveToPhoenix/README.md

 Make sure that dstTables entries are ordered with destination table names for srcScripts query results first, followed by destination tablenames corresponding to srcTables entries.

 In the properties example above, we generate query results for scripts test/one.sql and test/two.sql.
 These results are loaded into Phoenix destination tables "one", and "two".
 Finally, we execute "select * from three" and load results into Phoenix destination table "three".

+To query Phoenix tables and save them back to Hive, change "destination=phoenix" to "destination=hive".
+If saving tables to Hive, dstFormat specifies the intended file-format (ORC, Parquet, Avro, text, etc).

 typeMap exists because Hive types and Phoenix types are not 1 to 1. "string|varchar" means that "string" types in the source table will be mapped to "varchar" types in the Phoenix table.
 Hive and Phoenix types are evolving, so the user is free to update this typeMap field.